viviandemitry/Introduction-to-Front-End-Development-Meta-Course/README.md

 ## 💻 Project

-<h2 align="center">Here you find the exercises I have done during this course from Meta.</h2>
+<h2 align="center">Here you find the exercises I did during this course from Meta.</h2>

 ## 🔖 Layout